 Conduct that does not rise to the level of harassment may still violate Section 9.1.
 Even conduct that does not violate an MIT policy may be inappropriate and any inappropriate conduct should be addressed by the supervisor or department head.

 The Institute’s policy against harassment specifically includes a prohibition against sexual harassment, sexual misconduct, and gender-based harassment if the conduct meets the standards of harassment set forth above and has a connection to MIT as described in the introduction to this Section 9.0.
-Additional guidance is set forth on the Title IX website.
+Additional guidance is set forth on the Institute Discrimination & Harassment Response Office website.

 Sexual harassment is unwelcome conduct of a sexual nature, such as unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature, when: